Chris Watts’ Mistress Was Searching For Wedding Dresses Just Days Before He Murdered His Family

 New photos have emerged of Chris Watts posing affectionately with a dark haired woman.
 The images show the pair smiling while enjoying time out in nature.
-The only problem is that the dark haired woman isn’t Watts’ wife, Shanann.
+The only problem is that the dark-haired woman isn’t Watts’ wife, Shanann.
 According to People, the woman is Nichol Kessinger, Watts’ former co-worker and mistress.

 Watts had only just begun an intimate relationship with Kessinger in July, when he decided to murder his pregnant wife and their daughters, 4-year-old Bella and 3-year-old Celeste on August 13.
 The deranged father reportedly strangled Shanann and smothered the children, later hiding their bodies in an oil field where he used to work.